leger-labs/leger/backlog/ISSUE-16.md

 # Issue #16: Staged Updates Workflow

+**⚠️ v0.1.0 Note**: This issue is largely independent of the setec integration but will integrate with the existing `internal/daemon/client.go` for service management operations.

 ## Overview

 Implement the complete staged updates workflow: download updates to staging area, preview changes with diff, apply or discard.
 This provides safe, reviewable updates before applying them to production.